juychen/juychen.github.io/docs/3_Nextflow/Nextflow.md

 has_children: true
 nav_order: 3
 ---
-# Nextflow and scRNA-Seq processing
+# Nextflow

-This section introduce the run of docker image code using nextflow in the local envirionment in EC2.Our docker is a simple image which installed [kallisto | bustools (KB)](https://www.kallistobus.tools).
-KB is a fast tool for pre-processing single-cell RNA-seq data.
-The reason we apply KB in the tutorial is that KB is relatively memeory and computational efficient compared with mainstream pre-processing tools.
-We have tested that it can run locally using a single "t3a.2xlarge" EC2 instance.
+[Nextflow](https://www.nextflow.io/about-us.html) is free open source software distributed under the Apache 2.0 licence developed by Seqera Labs.
+The software is used by scientists and engineers to write, deploy and share data-intensive, highly scalable, workflows on any infrastructure.

+It help us to define workflows to run a pipeline composed of multiple programmes.
+The reason we appply Nextflow is that it can be applied to workflows in the containers or on a clould computing platform.

+You can refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/getstarted.html) for more information about nextflow syntax and usage.

 <div class="code-example" markdown="1">